Sheep-y/Attack-Improvement-Mod/README.md

 > On game version 1.1.0 and before, enabling this would also fix the bug that causes abnormally high head hit chances.

-**Precise Hit Location Distribution**

-KillZeroHpLocation
+**Kill Zombies**

+> Setting: `KillZeroHpLocation`  (true/false, default true)
+>
+> Set to true to prevent locations and units from surviving at 0 HP.
+>
+> Some units have non-integer hp (usually turrets), and an attack may dealt non-integer damage (e.g. cover).
+As a result, this may result in zombie locations and units that are at 0 structure but not dead.
+>
+> This mod can detect these cases and boosts the final damage just enough to finish the job.

 ## Attack Log Settings

 (Advanced) **Attack Log**

-> Setting: AttackLogLevel ("None", "Attack", "Shot", "Location", "Damage", "Critical", or "All", default "None")
+> Setting: `AttackLogLevel`  ("None", "Attack", "Shot", "Location", "Damage", "Critical", or "All", default "None")
 >
 > When not None, the mod will writes to an attack log in the mod's folder, called Log_Attack.txt.
 >